njbigwig/AltairEmulator/README.md

 You will need a display, keyboard, and a mouse or touchpad to use the emulator. <br><br>

 **Simulating a Teletype interface:** <br>
-* You would enter in input via the keyboard and it was sent to a dot matrix printer = very slow & NO color monitor <br>
+* You would enter input via the keyboard and it was sent to a dot matrix printer = very slow & NO color monitor <br>
-* There was no BACKSPACE key on teletype keyboard, use the underscore character (_) to delete the previous character <br>
+* There was no BACKSPACE key on the teletype keyboard, use the underscore character (_) to delete the previous character <br>
 * Altair 4K BASIC only supports uppercase characters, all alphabetical characters inputted are converted to uppercase <br> <br>
 <img src="images/teletype.png" alt="Picture of Teletype Model 33" width="356" height="211"> <br>

-<br>Sample BASIC programs included in this respository, including programs from the original Altair BASIC user manual:
+<br>Sample BASIC programs included in this repository, including programs from the original Altair BASIC user manual:

 | BASIC File     | Notes |
 | ----------- | ----------- |